PGY1 Pharmacy Residency Program

 Coordinator, PGY1 Residency Program

-Dickson earned his Doctor of Pharmacy from Rosalind Franklin University of Medicine and Science.
+Dan earned his Doctor of Pharmacy from Rosalind Franklin University of Medicine and Science.
 He completed a PGY1 residency, then a PGY2 in critical care at Northwestern Memorial Hospital.
-Dickson enjoys working with students, PGY1 residents and PGY2 residents in the critical care setting.
+His professional interests include ARDS, pulmonary arterial hypertension, pain, agitation, and delirium management, toxicology, and pharmacy education.
+Dan enjoys teaching mentoring advanced pharmacy trainees.

 Nicole Leshko, PharmD, BCCCP